Yuss76A/uniting-hockey-fans-in-J-nk-ping/README.md

 ### First Time Visitor Goals:

 ## Understand the Site's Purpose:

 * As a newcomer, I want to quickly grasp the main objective of the website, enabling me to learn more about the organization.

 ## Easy Navigation:

 * As a first-time visitor, I want to effortlessly browse through the website, allowing me to locate the content I'm interested in.

 ### Frequent Visitor Goals:

 ## Participate in Events and Contests:

 * As a frequent visitor, I want to easily find and participate in fan events, contests, and activities, enhancing my engagement with the club.

 ## Contact the Club Easily:

 * As a frequent visitor, I want a straightforward way to contact the club for any inquiries, suggestions, or support, ensuring open communication.

 ---

+## Design choices

+### Icons

+* Icons have been obtained from Font Awesome and are utilized to signify navigation elements on smaller screens and social media links within the footer.